YannickKae/Financial-Market-Regime-Classification/README.md

 </p>

 Following the financial crisis, quantitative cross-sectional value strategies, expecially in equities, have experienced a decade of relative underperformance, making it challenging to maintain commitment to them.
 This repository aims to identify correponding regimes and implement tactical allocation changes based on four distinct supervised machine learning methods for binary (Value vs. Momentum) regime classification.
-Due to the results of [Fernández-Delgado et al. (2014)](https://jmlr.org/papers/v15/delgado14a.html), we focused on the following methods:
+Due to the results of [Fernández-Delgado et al. (2014)](https://jmlr.org/papers/v15/delgado14a.html), I focused on the following methods:

 - Logistic Regression (baseline model)
 - Random Forest